 - Fill a large pot with water and bring to a boil.

-- Once the sausage is done remove from the heat.
-For the turkey meat, once browned, add your marinara.
+- Once the sausage is done remove from the heat and set aside.
+For the turkey meat, once browned, add your marinara. cook another 5 minutes.

 - Add the lasagna noodles to the boiling water and cook 8-10 minutes.